francis450/Nicole-Vanessa-Ivan-Ivine-Francis/SWE/Mental-Health-Web-App/README.md

 ### Usage

-To run the project, execute the following command in the terminal/powershell:
+To run the project, execute the following command in the terminal/powershell to launch the project to your browser:
->npm start
+>npm run dev

 ### Deployment